In Silicon Valley, security firms offer tech giants an edge — and leave the rest playing catch-up

 FireEye, which is based in the San Francisco Bay Area and employs around 3,000 people, declined to disclose how much it charges for its threat-intelligence services, but said it is aware of the frustrations of non-clients.

-Sandra Joyce, FireEye’s vice president for global intelligence operations, said in a phone interview that the company was testing a new product for smaller clients to buy “expertise on demand,” a potentially more affordable option for companies that do not have the security budget of Facebook or Google.
+Sandra Joyce, FireEye’s vice president for global intelligence operations, said that the company was testing a new product for smaller clients to buy “expertise on demand,” a potentially more affordable option for companies that do not have the security budget of Facebook or Google.

 Too big to surveil